Platoniq/platoniq.net/_services/en/disinformation-program.md

 **2nd Phase.
 Training for teachers and librarians**

-The training is aimed at library staff and secondary school teachers, who have basic skills around digital learning and digital literacy.
+The training is aimed at library staff and secondary school teachers, who have basic skills around digital learning and digital literacy ([INFORMATION FOR SCHOOL AND LIBRARIES](https://smiles.platoniq.net/uploads/decidim/attachment/file/123/SMILES_School_and_Library_v1_0_EN.pdf))

 The training will last two days and will equip participants with the knowledge, skills and tools necessary to conduct a workshop on misinformation in the classroom.